calamityfei/10x-cards/.ai/ui_plan.md

   - `Button`: A final "Save" button to persist all approved/edited/manual cards (US-010).
   - `FlashcardAddEditModal`: (See Key Components) Opened by "Add Manually" (Add Mode) or "Edit" (Edit Mode).
   - `ConfirmRegenerateModal`: Confirmation dialog shown when user attempts to regenerate AI candidates before saving existing ones.
+  - `ConfirmPartialSaveModal`: Confirmation dialog shown when user attempts to save with unreviewed AI candidates remaining.
 - **UX/Accessibility/Security:**
   - **UX:** The entire page is one complex React island.
 The review list is managed in local state.
 The two-step save (`POST /generations` -> `POST /flashcards`) is treated as one UI transaction.
 Attempting to regenerate before saving triggers a confirmation modal; proceeding discards AI candidates but preserves manual cards.
   - **Accessibility:** All form elements and interactive cards are keyboard-navigable.